Nirvikalpa108/Amina-CV/README.md

 ## Coding
 **Courses**

-*Code First Girls Beginners Frontend Course* at Entrepreneur First, London - this is an evening course taught over 8 weeks, which includes HTML, CSS, Javascript and JQuery, Bootstrap and Git.
+*Code First Girls Beginners Frontend Course* at Entrepreneur First, London - this is an evening course taught over 8 weeks, which includes HTML, CSS, Javascript, JQuery, Bootstrap and Git.

 *Code Academy Ruby* - an online course teaching an introduction to Ruby.